Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

-Lastly, we note, that the leverage score sampling approach is not superior to the uniform sampling baseline, even for small preconditioners ($\sim 2\%$ or $k\sim 300$) in \Cref{fig:cgsteps}.
-This is counter-intuitive as leverage scores are designed to improve on naive uniform sampling.
+Lastly, we note, that the leverage score sampling approach does not appear to significantly outperform the uniform sampling baseline, even for small preconditioners ($\sim 2\%$ or $k\sim 300$) (see \Cref{fig:cgsteps}).
+This is somewhat counter-intuitive as leverage scores are designed to improve on basic uniform sampling.
 We speculate that, this is related to the fact that the regularization $\lambda$ for the ridge leverage scores is fixed and not adapted to changing number of inducing columns $k$.
-Hence, ridge leverage scores are indicative for the global spectral properties of the ridge regression task ($K_{\lambda}$), instead of directly targeting the dominant $k$-dimensional eigenspace ($K_k$), which is relevant for preconditioning.
-We experimentally investigating this intuition in \Cref{app-sec:cg_convergence_all}, via an improved (however computationally costly) notion of leverage scores.
-These improved leverages scores indeed remove the gap wrt. the uniform sampling baseline.
+Hence, ridge leverage scores are indicative for the spectral properties of the kernel matrix ($K_{\lambda}$), instead of directly targeting the dominant $k$-dimensional eigenspace ($K_k$), which is relevant for preconditioning.
+We experimentally investigate this intuition in \Cref{app-fig:cgsteps_all_molecules}, via an improved (however computationally costly) notion of leverage scores.
+These improved leverages scores indeed remove the gap with respect to the uniform sampling baseline.
 However, they do not improve the preconditioner performance significantly.
-Therefore, we conclude that the incomplete Cholesky preconditioner is the most capable approach, as it is highly effective in selecting a diverse and representative set of inducing columns.
+Therefore, we conclude that the incomplete Cholesky preconditioner is the most capable approach, as it is highly effective in selecting a representative set of inducing columns.
 This leads to nearly optimal preconditioning for a large, structured nanotube molecule.
 However, this relative advantage generally degrades with increasing number of inducing columns.
 For larger preconditioners it is sufficient to uniformly sample columns, since small eigendirections are less structured as they obtain support from most atoms simultaneously.
+To arrive at the right preconditioner choice, we additionally need to account for the different computational costs associated with each preconditioner (see also \Cref{sec:nystrom_precon_theory}).
+Since, the probabilistic preconditioners are generally cheaper, in many situations (e.g. large preconditioners or unstructured molecules such ethanol/uracil) random sampling should be preferred over the more capable but also more costly incomplete Cholesky approach.